 Frequently asked questions

-The ICP-MS has many applications, for example it can find elemental impurities and toxins.
-For example, pollutants can be found in environmental samples.
-It is commonly used to test water and soil samples in ecological studies.
+ICP-MS has many applications, as it can detect elemental impurities and toxins within a sample.
+One common use is to test water and soil samples in ecological studies.

-ICP-MS can't be used for detection of hydrogen, helium, carbon and few other light elements.
+ICP-MS can't be used for the detection of hydrogen, helium, carbon and a few other light elements.

-ICP-MS is suitable for most sample matrices, including liquid, gasses and solids.
+ICP-MS is suitable for most sample matrices, including liquids, gasses and solids.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.